kazuto-nishimori/Open-Source-GIS/lab9/index.md

 evoTweetsGeo <- subset(evoTweets, place_type == 'city'| place_type == 'neighborhood'| place_type == 'poi' | !is.na(lat))
 evoTweetsGeo <- lat_lng(evoTweetsGeo,coords=c("bbox_coords"))
 ```
 The first line converts the GPS coordinates into latitude and longitude coordinates.
 The second and third lines select all bounding boxes of the desired extent and find the centroid of these boxes.
 The centroids and GPS points make up a new table named 'evoTweetsGeo'.
-Now we have point geometries that can be used for analysis.
+Now I have point geometries that can be used for analysis.

 ### Network analysis <a name="rs-d"></a>
-We can perform network analysis on rStudio using the igraph library.
+I can perform network analysis on rStudio using the igraph library.

 ```
 evoTweetNetwork <- network_graph(evoTweetsGeo, c("quote"))